Using Reminiscence with People with Dementia in Sub-Acute & Acute Care

 This one-day workshop has been specifically designed to for professional carers working in acute, sub-acute, community and residential aged care settings.

-NEW WORKSHOP 2016: Caring for People who Display Behavioural and Psychological Symptoms of Dementia - A Series of One-Day Workshops for Occupational Therapists
+REGISTER YOUR INTEREST FOR 2017: Caring for People who Display Behavioural and Psychological Symptoms of Dementia - A Series of One-Day Workshops for Occupational Therapists

 The majority of people with dementia experience associated behavioural and psychological symptoms (BPSD) during the course of their illness.
 These symptoms which include aggression, agitation, psychosis, anxiety and depression are often the most distressing part of the disease for the person experiencing them and for those providing care.
 Non-pharmacological interventions are recommended as the first line in treating these symptoms.